stryker-mutator/stryker-js/README.md

 **Default value:** *none*
 **Description:**
 With `testFramework` you configure which test framework you used for your tests.
 The value you configure here is passed through to the test runner, so which values are supporterd here are determined by the test runner.
-By default, this value is also used for `testSelector`.
+By default, this value is also used for `testFramework`.

 #### Test selector
-**Full notation:** `--testSelector jasmine` or `--testSelector null`
+**Full notation:** `--testFramework jasmine` or `--testFramework null`
-**Config file key:** `testSelector: 'jasmine'` or `testSelector: null`
+**Config file key:** `testFramework: 'jasmine'` or `testFramework: null`
 **Default value:** *none*
 **Description:**
 Stryker kan use a test selector to select individual or groups of tests.
 If a test selector is used, it can potentially speed up the tests, because only the tests covering a particular mutation are ran.
-If this value is left out, the value of the `testFramework` is used to determine the `testSelector`.
+If this value is left out, the value of the `testFramework` is used to determine the `testFramework`.
 Currently **only** `'jasmine'` is supported.
-If you use an other test framework, or you want to disable test selection for an other reason, you can explicitly disable the testSelector by setting the value to `null`.
+If you use an other test framework, or you want to disable test selection for an other reason, you can explicitly disable the testFramework by setting the value to `null`.

 #### Reporter
 **Command line:** `--reporter clear-text,progress`